Sales and Use Tax

 Departments conducting sales and other taxable services to UF students, external customers, and the general public are liable to collect and remit applicable sales and use tax, including any discretionary sales surtax, on those transactions.
 Failure to comply can result in audit findings, penalties, and additional assessments.

 Reason for Directive

 The purpose of this directive is to comply with Florida Department of Revenue (FLDOR) and Florida Statutes, including the Florida bracket system, regarding collection and remittance of sales and use tax.

 Who must comply?

 All university departments.

 - Departments conduct activities that are either subject to or exempt from sales and use tax.
-As deposits are recorded in myUFL, the corresponding sales tax are segregated for payment to the FLDOR
+As deposits are recorded in myUFL, the corresponding sales tax is segregated for payment to the FLDOR

 - Departments submit a monthly report of their taxable and nontaxable sales activity to Auxiliary Accounting for review